HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/troubleshooting/configure_access_helm_logs.md

 In CF200, a new mechanism is introduced for configuring log settings at runtime \(without pod restarts\) in Helm-based DX deployments.
 Log levels and trace strings are set in your custom-values.yaml file and applied using a `helm upgrade`command.
 Under the covers, this sets values in a new `<release-name>-global`config map which are monitored by the various running DX containers.
 When the containers detect a change to the values pertinent to themselves, they update their log configurations accordingly \(without restarting\).
 At that point, the new log behavior is immediately reflected in their Kubernetes logs.

 !!!note
-     OpenLDAP, Ambassador, and Redis are not yet configurable using this feature.
+     OpenLDAP and Redis are not yet configurable using this feature.

 ## Setting the log configuration for a DX application